ethereum/esp-website/README.md

 ## Grantees List data source

-The data published in the [Latest Grantees](https://esp.ethereum.foundation/about/who-we-support#latest-grantees) list is being pulled from a Google Spreadsheet mantained by the ESP Team.
+The data published in the [Latest Grantees](https://esp.ethereum.foundation/about/who-we-support#latest-grantees) list is being pulled from a Google Spreadsheet maintained by the ESP Team.
 This document uses Markdown syntax as it's also being used as source for other pages.

 To accomplish that, we [publish the content of the document as CSV](https://support.google.com/a/users/answer/9308870?hl=en) and then render it in the `LatestGranteesList` component.
 This includes some parsing work, from CSV to JSON and then rendering the Markdown.
 This process happens server-side only, [on build time](https://nextjs.org/docs/basic-features/data-fetching/get-static-props), so the [resulting page](https://esp.ethereum.foundation/about/who-we-support) is completely static.